-Chimney stacks

-Repair category 1

-Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Chimney stacks Repair category 2 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Weathered pointing and defective flashings were noted to the chimney stacks.
+Future repairs will be required.
+Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.

-Roofing including roof space

-Repair category 2

-Notes Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.